MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-onprem.md

     ![](./media/azure-stack-network-howto-vnet-to-onprem/image13.png)

-4. Copy the assigned IP address, open a browser and paste the IP address into the address bar.
+4. Copy the assigned IP address, open a browser, and paste the IP address into the address bar.
 The site may trigger a warning that the security certificate is not trusted.
 Continue anyway.

 5. Enter the fortigate administrative user name and password you provided during the deployment.